gregg971/artfully_app/README.md

 **If you don't know what any of that means** then you probably want our [hosted event ticketing version of Artful.ly](http://www.artful.ly)

-## A Note About Contributing

-Because of a variety of factors, we cannot accept pull requests on this repo.
-We're working to get this resolved.

 ## New Install?
 Upgrading?

 If this is a new install, start in the Dependencies section.